Blog

 The first 2 weeks are for data collection.
 Record current metrics: SoV, mention rate, position, sentiment.
 This is your baseline for measuring progress.

-Typical Command Center recommendations:
+Typical Command Center outputs:

 Step 5.
 Measure the Effect of Actions